ethmacc/CASA0022_TerRanger/README.md

 *Fusion360 model of the device enclosure*

+If you wish, and have access to a UV printer, you can apply the decals found in ```Models/2D``` to the front face of the enclosure.

 ### Mobile Application
 The Mobile Application was designed initially in Figma and then realised with Flutter.